vizorvr/patches/documentation/browser/plugins/three_particle_emitter.md

 Seed to initialise the random number generator with.

 ###direction
-The direction the spawned particles.
+The direction of the spawned particles.

 ###speed
 Speed along direction.